MadPanCake/docusaurus/docs/unlimited-adventures/daily_rewards.md

 #### :hammer: Item Rewards:
-In order to add a gold reward, you have to type in:
+In order to add an item reward, you have to type in:
 `[amount] of [item]`, for example: `5 of iron sword`.

 :::tip